Angericky/defragmentation-file-system/README.md

 The overall on-disk organization of the data structures of the file system is as follows:
 > bootblock |  superblock  | null |  inode | inode | inode | inode | null | data region | ... |

-is simple: a series of blocks, each of size 4 KB.
-The blocks are addressed from 0 to N − 1, in a partition of size N 4-KB blocks.

 ## how to implement the defragmentation